Virtual Full Duplex Wireless Broadcasting via Compressed Sensing: Sparse Recovery (Decoding) via Message Passing

 In the following, we derive Algorithm~\ref{BP Alg} starting from~\eqref{eq:BPModel} which is valid for both real and imaginary parts in~\eqref{eq:CSModel_sep}.
 It is a simplification of the original iterative BP algorithm, which iteratively computes the marginal {\em a posteriori} distribution of all symbols given the measurements, assuming that the graph is free of cycles.
 For each $k\in \partial \mu$ (hence $\mu \in\partial k$), let $\big\{V^t_{k\mu}(x)\big\}$ represent the message from symbol node $k$ to measurement node $\mu$ at the $t$-th iteration and $\big\{U^t_{\mu k}(x)\big\}$ represent the message in the reverse direction.
-Each message is basically the belief (in terms of a probability density (or mass) function) the algorithm has accumulated about the corresponding symbol based on the measurements on the subgraph traversed so far, assuming it is a tree.
+Each message is basically the belief (in terms of a probability density or mass function) the algorithm has accumulated about the corresponding symbol based on the measurements on the subgraph traversed so far, assuming it is a tree.
 Let $p_X(x)$ denote the {\em a priori} probability density function of $X$.
-In the $t$-th iteration, we compute
+In the $t$-th iteration, \LZ{as in the belief propagation algorithm~\cite{TanRas06ISIT, GuoWan08JSAC},} $V_{k\mu}^t(x)$ is computed by combining the prior information $p_X(x)$ and messages from measurement nodes in the previous iteration $U_{\nu k}^{t-1}(x)$, and $U_{\mu k}^t(x)$ is calculated based on the Gaussian channel model and the messages from symbol nodes \LZH{in the current iteration $V_{k\mu}^t(x)$}.
+Therefore, we have

 where $\int_{(x_j)_{\partial \mu \backslash k}}$ denotes integral over all $x_j$ with $j \in \partial \mu \backslash k$, and $V(x) \propto u(x)$ means that $V(x)$ is proportional to $u(x)$ with proper normalization such that $\int_{-\infty}^{\infty} V(x)\diff x=1$.
 In case $X$ is a discrete random variable, the integral shall be replaced by a sum over the alphabet of $X$.
 In this problem, $X$ follows a mixture of discrete and continuous distributions, so the expectation can be decomposed as an integral and a sum.